Cognitive therapy (CT): definition, application, and effectivity

 How many sessions are required for CT depends on several factors such as the type and severity of mental health disorder, how long a person has had symptoms, how quickly a patient is making progress, and the level of support received from friends and family.

 In other words, a specific number of sessions that suits every patient doesn’t exist.
-Some people need 5 to 20 sessions, whereas others 6 to 24 cognitive therapy sessions.
+Certain people need 5 to 20 sessions, whereas others 6 to 24 cognitive therapy sessions.
+A 2017 study by Pybis et al., from BMC Psychiatry found therapy is most effective with 8 or more sessions.

 Each session lasts 30 to 60 minutes, generally 45 minutes.
 At the beginning of cognitive therapy treatment, patients usually have longer sessions.
 As they are making progress, the duration of sessions reduces.

-It’s also recommended that patients have booster sessions 3, 6, and 12 months after completing cognitive therapy treatment.
+It’s recommended that patients have booster sessions 3, 6, and 12 months after completing cognitive therapy treatment.

 How is Cognitive therapy done?